discopenguin12/HCI-2BOrNot2B/README.md

-# Projcet Name: Swole Patrol
+# Project Name: Swole Patrol

 This is a fitness application in which people from all skill level (beginner to experts) This application will allow the user to set up their workout routine for each day.